ibm-messaging/cphtestp/README.md

 | MQ_TLS_SNI_HOSTNAME     | Use TLS SNI field to indicate target host            | FALSE              |
 | MQ_ERRORS               | Log MQ error log at end of test                      | FALSE              |

+## Test results
 The container will run a number of tests using different numbers of threads with messages of 2K, 20K and 200K.
 The scenario is a Request/Responder scenario as featured in the latest xLinux and Appliance performance reports available here: https://ibm-messaging.github.io/mqperf/

+To ensure the timestamps created when testing match those of your hostmachines, you can edit `/usr/share/containers/containers.conf` and set `tz=local` to ensure that the container runs within the same timezone as that of the hostmachine.

 When the testing is complete the final results will be posted to the docker logs and can be viewed in the normal way: